solids4foam/fluid-benchmarks/decayingTaylorGreenVortex/README.md

   is prescribed.
 The mesh is moved such that all mesh faces remain orthogonal.
   This allows the effect of mesh motion to be assessed independently of mesh non-orthogonality and skewness.
-- **Moving 2**: the smooth mesh distortion from variant 2 is applied as a time-varying mesh motion.
-Like variant 2, internal and boundary face non-orthogonality go to zero in the limit of mesh refinement.
+- **Moving 2**: the smooth mesh distortion from Static 2 is applied as a time-varying mesh motion.
+Like Static 2, internal and boundary face non-orthogonality go to zero in the limit of mesh refinement.
-- **Moving 3**: the smooth mesh distortion of variant 3 is applied as a time-varying mesh motion.
-Like variant 3, internal face non-orthogonality go to zero in the limit of mesh refinement but boundary face non-orthogonality remains finite.
+- **Moving 3**: the smooth mesh distortion of Static 3 is applied as a time-varying mesh motion.
+Like Static 3, internal face non-orthogonality go to zero in the limit of mesh refinement but boundary face non-orthogonality remains finite.